GRAYgoose124/irk-new/README.md

 ## IRK: IRC Bot

 ### ABOUT
-Just your average IRC bot written in python.
+Just your average IRC bot written in python (3.4.3, to be updated to 3.5.1)
 Written by Grayson Miller.

 ### LICENSE